Visualization tools

 Using the

-pull-down menu in a figure window will keep that figure on the desktop and prevent it from being overwritten.
-TheMake Current
+Keeppull-down menu in a figure window will keep that figure on the desktop and prevent it from being overwritten.
+TheMake Currentmenu in a figure window will make the figure active again for over-plotting or plotting data.

 - Often used options